yigitocak/Pixel-Punch-Out/README.md

     - Set up the project repository and configure the tech stack.
     - Develop the core game mechanics.
     - Implement character and arena selection functionalities.
-    - Start front-end UI development for game.
+    - Start front-end UI development for the game.

 ### Week 2: Backend Integration and Launch
 - **Goals:**